bmatsuo/Skyrim-Alchemy/README.markdown

     Slow
     sqlite>

+**Computing three-ingredient potion effects**

-To see the effects of a three-ingredient potion, say Deathbell + River Betty + Chaurus Eggs, the ingredients first need to be sorted by ID
+To see the effects of a three-ingredient potion, say Deathbell + River Betty + Chaurus Eggs, there are two methods.
+The first requires the ingredients be sorted by ID

     sqlite> SELECT Name, Id
        ...> FROM Ingredients